gregberns/quikbroker/docs/GitHubSecrets.md

 This document lists all the GitHub Secrets required for the QuikBroker CI/CD deployment process.

+## CI/CD Workflow

+The QuikBroker project uses a consolidated CI/CD pipeline implemented in `.github/workflows/ci-cd.yml`.
+This workflow handles:

+1. Building Docker images for both the application and migrations
+2. Running database migrations
+3. Deploying the application to Railway

+The workflow is triggered on pushes to the `main` branch, version tags, pull requests, and manual triggers.

 ## Required Secrets

 ### Database Connection Secrets